 17. Skip the organic spring green salad mix in its plastic clam shell and grow mescalun mix at home.
 You can have a fresh salad growing and ready to harvest in about 40 days, and you can cut it up to 4 times before you’ll have to dig it out and replant.
 Your salad will be fresher tasting, with more vitamins and minerals than the store bought kind that had to travel by truck to get to you.

 19. Buy tea in bulk instead of getting tea bags, many of which are made of polymers, and use a reusable tea ball or a tea pot with an integrated tea strainer.
 Bulk tea is less expensive than individual tea bags.
 Bulk tea is often better quality tea, too.
 The average box of 20 tea bags costs $3+ and contains only 20 grams of tea or a whopping $70 per lb.
 And it’s not even organic.
 A full pound of quality organic tea from Mountain Rose Herbs, my favorite source for organic bulk tea, is only $20.
 (I used peppermint tea for this comparison.)
 Or better yet, grow your own herbs and dry them for tea.
 If you prefer black tea learn how to ferment your own tea from tannin rich herbs like fireweed and raspberry leaf for an even smaller footprint.
+Make bedtime tea as a natural sleep aid.
 It’s not rocket science or alchemy.
 If you have a garden you have a source of tea.

 20. Use a food dehydrator and dry left overs and the smaller bits of vegetables and fruit before they go bad in your fridge.
 Dried vegetables can be used in soup stock and gravies to add flavour and nutrition.
 Dried grains like rice and quinoa make instant soup mixes for quick lunches.
 Celery that’s going limp, the last few leaves from cabbage or lettuce can all be dried for use in soup and stock.
 Dried fruit is a good addition to homemade yoghurt, muffins, or cookies.
 This way you won’t throw them out and you won’t need to buy instant packaged mixes at the grocery store for those times when you need a lunch to go, in a hurry.
 Hint: when you fully cook rice and then dehydrate it you make instant rice, which will reconstitute just by adding boiling water.